-You’ll typically see ratios like 25/50/10 in relation to liability insurance.
+Those minimums are indicated by three numbers, 25/50/10, which refers to liability insurance.
 These are maximums relating to how much gets paid out.
-For instance, the 25 usually means that $25,000 is the maximum that gets paid out for one person’s bodily injury per accident.
-The second number usually relates to the maximum payout per accident, and the third typically covers property damage maximum payments.
+The 25 in this case means that $25,000 is the maximum that may be paid for one person’s bodily injury per accident.
+The second number relates to the maximum payout per accident.
+The third covers property damage maximum payments.

-However, these are just minimum types of car insurance.
-If you want to feel more protected, you can choose to buy more expensive car insurance types that pay out more in the event of damage.
+Your insurance doesn’t have to match the state minimum.
+If you want to feel more protected, you can buy more expensive policy types that pay out more in the event of damage.
 For instance, if you have an expensive car, you may need more coverage than the minimum to cover full damages.

-Shop around to compare different types of car insurance and the rates you could get with each provider.
-All agencies will know the most current minimum auto insurance coverage types you need by state.
+Shop around to compare different coverage types and the rates you could get with each provider.
+All agents will know the most current minimum auto insurance coverage types you need for your state.
 Also, you can discuss with agents how much coverage you might need on top of the minimums.
-You can choose additional coverage based on your lifestyle, the value of your possessions, local healthcare costs and your peace of mind.
+You can choose additional coverage and insurance types based on your lifestyle, the value of your possessions, local health care costs and your peace of mind.